Efficient and robust multi-task learning in the brain with modular latent primitives: Introduction

-Another way in which inductive biases may be expressed in the brain, beyond structure, is in terms of \textit{function}: the types of neural dynamics instantiated in particular groups of neurons, or neural ensembles.
-Rather than learn separate models for separate tasks, as many of the studies cited above do, or re-train the same circuit many times on different tasks \cite{yang_task_2018,duncker_organizing_2020}, core computational principles could be learned once and re-used across tasks.
-There is evidence that the brain implements stereotyped dynamics which can be used across tasks \cite{domenech_executive_2015,sakai_task_2008}.
-Ensembles of neurons may be divided into distinct groups based on the nature of the computations they perform, forming functional modules \cite{perich_rethinking_2020,sporns_modular_2016,billeh_revealing_2014,power_functional_2011,meunier_modular_2010}.
-In the motor domain, for instance, neural activity was found to exhibit shared structure across tasks \cite{gallego_cortical_2018}.
-Different neural ensembles can be found to implement particular aspects of a task \cite{koay_sequential_2019, yang_task_2018, chaisangmongkon_computing_2017} and theoretical work suggests the number of different neural sub-populations influences the set of dynamics a neural network is able to perform \cite{beiran_shaping_2020}.
-Thus, a network that implements a form of task \textit{primitives}, or \textit{basis}-computations, could offer dynamics useful for training multiple tasks.
+Another way in which inductive biases may be expressed in the brain, beyond structure, is in terms of \textit{function} : the specific neural dynamics instantiated in particular groups of neurons.
+Indeed, typical computations can be learned once and then recombined in subsequent tasks to enable more efficient learning; there is evidence that the brain implements such stereotyped dynamics \cite{domenech_executive_2015,sakai_task_2008}.
+Mixing in \textit{structural} inductive biases, these generic functional dynamics are often local to a certain group of neurons, forming modules \cite{perich_rethinking_2020,sporns_modular_2016,billeh_revealing_2014,power_functional_2011,meunier_modular_2010} that can perform different aspects of a task \cite{koay_sequential_2019, yang_task_2018, chaisangmongkon_computing_2017}.
+Thus, a network that implements modular functional \textit{primitives}, or \textit{basis}-computations, could offer dynamics useful for training multiple tasks.

-Putting these different strands together, in this work we investigate the advantage of combining structural and functional inductive biases in a recurrent neural network (RNN) model of modular task primitives.
-Structural specialization in the form of \textit{modules} can help avoid task interference and increase robustness to failure of particular neurons, while core functional specialization in the form of \textit{task primitives} can help substantially lower the costs of training.
-We show how our model can be used to facilitate resource-efficient learning in a multi-task setting.
-We also compare our approach to other training paradigms, and demonstrate higher robustness to perturbations.

-Altogether, our work shows that combining structural and functional inductive biases in a recurrent network allows an agent to learn many tasks well, at lower cost and higher robustness compared to other approaches.
-This draws a path towards cheaper multi-task solutions, and offers new hypotheses for how multi-task learning may be achieved in the brain.